planetmint/planetmint/docs/root/source/installation/node-setup/planetmint-cli.md

 ## planetmint init

-Create a backend database (local MongoDB), all database tables/collections, various backend database indexes, and the genesis block.
+Create a backend database (local tarantool), all database tables/collections, various backend database indexes, and the genesis block.

 ## planetmint drop

-Drop (erase) the backend database (the local MongoDB database used by this node).
+Drop (erase) the backend database (the local tarantool database used by this node).
 You will be prompted to make sure.
 If you want to force-drop the database (i.e. skipping the yes/no prompt), then use `planetmint -y drop`